Oussa-Err/codsoft_taskno/Online_quiz_maker/README.md

 ## Description

-Quiz It is a user-friendly online quiz maker app developed during my internship at CODSOFT.
-Quiz It is a platform designed to gather IT professionals and enthusiasts to participate in quizzes related to various IT concepts.
-Whether you're looking to test your knowledge or contribute by creating quizzes, The app is built as a **Single Page Application** (SPA).
+Quiz It is an online quiz maker **Single Page Application** (SPA) developed during my internship at CODSOFT.
+It is designed to gather IT professionals and enthusiasts to participate in quizzes related to various IT concepts.
+Whether you're looking to test your knowledge or contribute by creating quizzes.

 <img src="./frontend/public/Online_quiz_app_homePage.png" alt="screenShot" />